 In Bangkok, we delighted ourselves with street food.
 We even discovered steam buns that aren’t traditionally Thai but Chinese.
 In the South of Thailand, we had a delicious Pad Thai, Papaya Salad and Spare Ribs BBQ.
 So at this point in the voyage, we had already tried a lot of Thai dishes, and we were no longer virgins.

 One of our favorite dishes, and probably the most famous, is Pad Thai.
 Rice noodles with a fantastic sauce, bean sprouts, and egg.
 It is delicious.
 So one of our priorities was to learn Pad Thai.

 What to expect in Thai Cooking Class in Chiang Mai

-Before starting to cook, we went to the local market with our cooking teacher, to buy all the ingredients we needed for the dishes.
-We already had gone to numerous markets in Bangkok, but it is different going with a local who knows the ingredients.
-Afterward, we choose the herbs, which we had the privilege to pick up from the garden of the school after a small description of their properties.
+Before starting to cook, we went to the local market with our cooking teacher to buy all the ingredients we needed for the dishes.
+We had already gone to numerous markets in Bangkok, but it is different going with a local who knew the ingredients.
+Afterward, we chose the herbs, which we had the privilege to pick up from the school garden after a small description of their properties.

 By the end of the class, we had learned to cook the above dishes.
-However, you should note that these dishes were chosen by us and the group, so each class is slightly different.
+However, you should note that these dishes were chosen by the group and us, so each class is slightly different.

 - Spring Rolls: made with vegetables and chicken in rice wrappers.

-- Stir-Fried Chicken with Cashew nuts: made of cashew nuts, chicken, vegetables served with rice;
+- Stir-Fried Chicken with Cashew nuts: made of cashew nuts, chicken, and vegetables served with rice;

 - Khaw Soi: traditional Chaing Mai noodle soup made with red curry paste, coconut milk, egg noodles, lime, pickled cabbage, and chicken leg;